astarr7/verbose-memory/README.md

 # verbose-memory
-Projects for CTSD degree at Valencia College
+Alexandra Starr Projects for CTSD degree at Valencia College